zhana8592/tinytapeout/docs/info.md

 ## How it works

-Explain how your project works
+switch 1,2,3,4 to test out combinations, lights up clock stuff yay

 ## How to test

-Explain how to use your project
+use switches!

 ## External hardware